clstoulouse/motu/README.md

 ##### Child node: maxThreads
 Use to build a java.util.concurrent.ThreadPoolExecutor an to set "corePoolSize" and "maximumPoolSize" values.
 Default value is 1
+The total number of threads should not be up to the total number of core of the processor on which Motu is running.

 ##### Child node: maxPoolSize
 Request are put in a queue before being executed by the ThreadPoolExecutor.
 Before being put in the queue, the queue size